 If you mean only using the ’van occasionally as a means of transporting heavy items, you are still going to want a model with large, contained storage areas.
 With a low-profile or A-class, this could mean a sizeable garage.

-For a van conversion, this will mean having a rear bed that you can easily dismantle to provide more storage space, while with a campervan, you might choose to opt for rear seats that slide forward on rails.
+In the case of a van conversion, this means opting for a rear bed that is easy to dismantle to give you more storage space, while in the case of a campervan, you could choose an option with rear seats that slide forward on rails.

-Some people like to disguise the fact that their vehicle is a motorhome at all.
-You can get some campervans with tinted windows (particularly Mercedes Vito conversions), which you could drive into the office car park on a Friday morning without anyone knowing you’ll be hitting the road come five.
+Some people even disguise the fact their vehicle is a motorhome – some campervans have tinted windows, which could be driven into the office car park on a Friday morning without anyone knowing you’ll be hitting the road come five.

 3 Where will you be travelling?